 The OneGeology-Europe project (1G-E) has made geological spatial data held by the GeologicalSurveys of Europe more easily discoverable, accessible and shareable.
-It made a significant contribution to the progress of INSPIRE – i.e. develop systems and protocols to better enable the discovery, viewing, downloading and sharing of core European spatial geological data.
+It made a significant contribution to the progress of INSPIRE – i.e. developing systems and protocols to better enable the discovery, viewing, downloading and sharing of core European spatial geological data.

 This project succeeded in developing a harmonised datamodel (based on existing international standards) for 1:1 million geological map data, and serving these data for 21 countries through OGC-compliant web services in a multilingual portal in 18 languages.
-The project also succeeded in developing a single license for use of these data.
+The project also succeeded in developing a single licence for use of these data.

 The project was funded by the European Commission’s DG Information Society and Media.
 OneGeology-Europe had 29 partners within the consortium from 20 nations.